hashicorp/terraform-cdk/website/docs/cdktf/concepts/cdktf-architecture.html.md

 ### Terraform

-CDKTF is a conversion layer that [synthesizes](/cdktf/cli-reference/commands.html#synth) infrastructure defined in a supported programming language into [JSON configuration files](https://www.terraform.io/docs/language/syntax/json.html) that Terraform can use to manage infrastructure.
+CDKTF [synthesizes](/cdktf/cli-reference/commands.html#synth) infrastructure defined in a supported programming language into [JSON configuration files](https://www.terraform.io/docs/language/syntax/json.html) that Terraform can use to manage infrastructure.

-The diagram below shows how synthesizing a CDKTF application produces a series of artifacts in the `cdktf.out` folder.
-You can then either use the resulting JSON file with Terraform directly or with CDKTF CLI commands.
+The diagram below shows how synthesizing a CDKTF application produces a series of artifacts in a designated output folder.
+You can then either use the JSON file with Terraform directly or provision your infrastructure using CDKTF CLI commands.
 All CDKTF CLI operations like `diff`, `deploy`, and `destroy` communicate with Terraform for execution.

 ![cdktf-terraform](./images/cdktf-terraform-workflow.png)